sockmonkeyskitchen

 **The pan juices are amazing.
 I think next time those need to be blended with some arrowroot powder for thickening.

-For this organic meal, he served it with skinned blood orange slices and lemon green beans.
+For this organic meal, I served it with skinned blood orange slices and lemon green beans.

-What I didn’t photograph is the fan of avocado slices he put across the top of the chicken before we ate.
+What I didn’t photograph is the fan of avocado slices that were laid across the top of the chicken before it was eaten.
 Oh my was that a great addition!

 ◊◊◊◊◊◊◊◊◊◊◊◊◊◊◊